callumleeming/LearningJS/README.md

 # LearningJS
-A how-to guide on the JavaScript language
+A how-to guide on the JavaScript language.

 I've added code comments along the way.
 However, I have probably missed a few!

+Run by using Quokka.js on VS Code.
+(Probably the fastest way) 😃